 How Did it Come to This?!

 OK, that sounds a bit dire.
-But, really… how did you end up with remote teams?
-How did your decision making evolve to cause you to build a remote team?
+But, really… how did you end up managing or building remote teams?
+How did your decision making evolve to cause you to be in this position?
 It’s not always obvious.
 Reasons I heard articulated by our panelists included:

 - We couldn’t find enough local talent – there’s fierce competition for tech labor, after all.